Frequently Asked Questions Concerning Appeals to the Commissioner of Education

 2. Are appeals involving homeless children and youth governed by Parts 275 and 276 of the Commissioner’s regulations?

 Certain sections of Parts 275 and 276 of the Commissioner’s regulations contain special provisions and forms for appeals involving homeless children and youth.
-This website provides a summary of these provisions and forms which can be printed and completed, as well as information on the role of the local educational agency liaison for homeless children and youth in processing appeals (Appeals to the Commissioner Involving Homeless Children and Youth).
+This website provides a summary of these provisions and forms which can be printed and completed, as well as information on the role of the local educational agency liaison for homeless children and youth in providing assistance in connection with such appeals (Appeals to the Commissioner Involving Homeless Children and Youth).
 Where the regulations do not provide specific provisions for appeals involving homeless children and youth, petitioners should follow the general instructions for appeals brought pursuant to Education Law § 310.

 Certain sections of Parts 275 and 276 of the Commissioner’s regulations contain special provisions and forms for appeals involving New York City charter school location/co-location and building usage plans.
 This website provides a summary of these provisions, additional questions and answers, and the specific Notice of Petition form required in these appeals.
 (Appeals involving New York City charter school location/co-location and building usage plans).
 Where the regulations do not provide specific provisions for appeals involving New York City charter school location/co-location and building usage plans, petitioners should follow the general instructions for appeals brought pursuant to Education Law § 310.